-Our analysis of CEO financial benefits from acquisitions can be contrasted with information from three papers studying takeovers in earlier periods.
+Our analysis of CEO financial benefits from acquisitions can be contrasted with information from two papers studying takeovers in earlier periods.
 Cotter and Zenner's (1994) study of managerial resistance to tender offers includes a subsample of 99 completed acquisitions in 1989-90.
 Firms in their subsample are not directly comparable to ours, as they have much smaller mean market cap of \$663 million.
 The characteristics of the acquisitions are also quite different, with a significant number of hostile transactions (36 percent) and much larger takeover premia (a mean of 65 percent).
 The authors report that the top executive in these acquired companies obtains gains on stock and option holdings with a mean value of \$14.1 million, and golden parachute payments with a mean of \$0.9 million, numbers that are quite close to our results.
 While these CEOs run smaller firms, they own significantly more stock (a mean of 7.5 percent of shares outstanding) than our sample CEOs; this ownership level combined with the larger premia received make their financial gains comparable to those in our study.
 Cotter and Zenner's executives earn mean cash compensation of \$496,000 annually, meaning that their merger gains are approximately 30 times annual pay, a larger multiple than found for our CEOs.

 Walkling and Long (1984) also study managerial resistance in a sample of 95 tender offers between 1972-77.
 Unfortunately, their paper does not disaggregate managerial wealth effects based upon the success of the offers, but their earlier sample exhibits far lower financial gains for CEOs.
 The authors find an average wealth change for the top-ranked executive from stock and option appreciation of \$713,750 for uncontested offers and \$192,000 (\$161,210) for contested, or \$505,050 for the unified sample.
 This gain represents an average of 8.6 times the annual salary of these managers.
+The gain may be lower due to the less widespread use of stock options as managerial incentives during the early 1970s.